-When hail is over half an inch in diameter to around three-fourths of an inch, roofing damage becomes a concern and warrants inspection.
-It is a good idea to get a roof inspection for hail damage.
+Once hail is over half an inch in diameter to around three-fourths of an inch, roofing damage becomes a concern and warrants inspection.
+It is never a bad idea to get a roof inspection for hail damage.

 Fact: Roofing systems must be physically inspected by someone who has training and experience.
 Insurance companies send their adjusters to special training so they can properly identify hail damage to property.
 Unfortunately, there is not much ongoing training for the roofing or home inspection industries.